2014 Alternative Broadcast Inspection Program

 |G) MAB Administrative Fee per contract

-Payments should be made payable to the MAB.
-Payments to the MAB may be deductible as a legitimate business expenses under the Internal Revenue Code.
-They are not deductible, however, as charitable contributions.
+Make all payments payable to the MAB.
+Payments to the MAB may be deductible as a legitimate business expense under the Internal Revenue Code.